orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 where $r$ is the distance from the vortex core.

-If a vortex is located in free-stream with uniform velocity $u_\infty$, then the total velocity at the distance $r$ can be writtes as
+If a vortex is located in free stream with uniform velocity $u_\infty$, then the total velocity at the distance $r$ can be writtes as
 $\overrightarrow{u_\infty} + \overrightarrow{w}_\theta(r)$.